nodejs/node/doc/api/fs.md

 systems (NFS, SMB, etc), or host file systems when using virtualization software such as Vagrant, Docker, etc.

-You can still use `fs.watchFile`, which uses stat polling, but it is slower and less reliable.
+It is still possible to use `fs.watchFile()`, which uses stat polling, but this method is slower and less reliable.

 #### Inodes